auldana/Methods/Assignments/03-07_SSH-And-Friends/SSH-And-Friends.md

 On Linux machines, the credential helper tool is more limited: As with the timeout on the sudo command, there is an 'expiration date' (defaulting to 3600 seconds) after which you will be required to reenter username and password.

-To set up the credential helper, from a shell:
+To set up the credential helper, from a shell:   Done[UYA]

    `git config --global credential.helper cache`
    `git config --global credential.helper 'cache --timeout=3600'`

 ## Mount A Network Drive

-The `sshfs` tool allows you to securely mount a directory or drive on the remote machine in such a way that, while mounted, it becomes part of the filesystem of the host machine.
+The `sshfs` tool allows you to securely mount a directory or drive on the remote machine in such a way that, while mounted, it becomes part of the filesystem of the host machine.  b[UYA]

 	sudo apt -y install sshfs # It is probably already installed sudo mkdir -p /mnt/Methods # Make the 'mount point' where the new content will be accessible